 Although it may sound counterintuitive, relapse can often be a large part of the complete recovery process.
 Starting over after a serious relapse is done with gained knowledge about your weaknesses and strengths.
 It is a time to appreciate your humanity and realize that well-known celebrities have had to undergo additional treatment for relapse.
 No one is ever immune to moments of weakness.

-Seeing the battle through is done by living life to the fullest each day and enjoying the moments of sobriety.
+We deal with substance abuse disorders by understanding underlying issues and co-occurring disorders so we can treat you with cognitive-behavioral therapy for a life of staying clean and sober.
+Seeing the relapse process battle through is done by living life to the fullest each day and enjoying the moments of sobriety.
 Falling can happen, but the real winners are the individuals who can stand back up and shake off the dust with a smile.
-Living a healthy and sober life begins with deciding never to give up.
+Through relapse prevention therapy, you will learn how to live a healthy and sober life begins with deciding never to give up.